tendermint/tendermint/docs/rfc/rfc-003-performance-questions.md

 We should calculate how quickly this operation _could possibly_ complete for common chains and nodes.
 To calculate how quickly this operation could possibly complete, we should assume that a node is reading at line-rate of the NIC and writing at the full drive speed to its local storage.

-Comparing this theoretical upper-limit to the actual sync times observed by node operators will give us a good point of comparison for understanding how much room for improvement there is within Tendermint.
+Comparing this theoretical upper-limit to the actual sync times observed by node operators will give us a good point of comparison for understanding how much overhead Tendermint incurs.

+We should additionally add metrics to the blocksync operation to more clearly pinpoint slow operations.
+The following metrics should be added to the block syncing operation:

+* Time to fetch and validate each block
+* Time to execute a block
+* Blocks sync'd per unit time

 ### Application